 The habitat in the NDA, the SDA, the 8.5SMA Detention Cell, and S-357W construction footprint is former rocky glades/marl prairie, which may include dominant species of one or more of the following: Gulf hairawn muhly (Muhlenbergia sericea), spreading beaksedge (Rhynchospora divergens), Florida little bluestem (Schizachyrium rhizomatum), black bogrush (Schoenus nigricans), Elliott's lovegrass (Eragrostis elliottii), sand cordgrass (Spartina bakeri).
-Much of this areas has been converted to agriculture by rockplowing and drainage (flood protection project area).
+Much of these areas were converted to agriculture by rockplowing and drainage (flood protection project area), prior to their acquisition for the C-111 South Dade Project.

-Rockplowing removes all vegetation and creates a soil matrix that can be used for commercial agriculture, or allows exotic vegetation to be wiped out for native vegetation to come back.
-The NDA is being currently being scraped to caprock (expected to be finished in 2016) to remove exotic vegetation and create a larger detention area.
-The internal flowway berms within the NDA will be built directly after scraped to caprock and therefore, the habitat will not contain vegetation at the time of construction.
+Rockplowing removes all vegetation and crushes surface rocky areas, creating a soil matrix that can be used for commercial agriculture, or allows exotic vegetation to be wiped out for native vegetation to come back.
+The NDA is currently being scraped to caprock (expected to be finished in 2016) to remove exotic vegetation and create a larger detention area.
+The internal flowway berms within the NDA will be built directly after the area is scraped to caprock and therefore, the habitat will not contain vegetation at the time of construction.
 It is expected to revegetated with native vegetation with wetland hydrologic functions.
 Vegetation within the proposed project area is further described in the 2006 IOP FEIS.

-3.9 WILDLIFE
+3.9 WILDLIFE AND FISH

 Wildlife diversity is best represented in ENP, west of the L-31 Canal and the NDA/SDA.
 Common species of mammals observed in detention areas east of ENP include raccoon, deer, rats and mice, opossum, feral cats and dogs and other species adapted to disturbed areas.
 Recent proliferation of invasive exotic Burmese python and tegu and other lizards have evidently reduced wildlife abundance, both in ENP and to the east.
 Additional wildlife descriptions are found in the 2006 IOP FEIS.
+Canals in the area support a diverse assemblage of native and non-native species, including bowfish, gar, largemouth bass, killifish, Mayan cichlids, peacock bass, and other species.